 - discuss with you any referrals to outside professionals to support your child’s learning

-- EMS provision (assessment, advice and resources for children with Communication and Interaction Difficulties, Specific Learning Difficulties, EAL or Behavioural issues.
+Locality Hubs (assessment, advice and resources for children with Communication and Interaction Difficulties, Specific Learning Difficulties, EAL or Social, Emotional and Mental Health issues.

 Provided and paid for by the Health Service (Scarborough and Ryedale NHS Trust) but delivered in school:

 Early Help Family Support Workers

 We are committed to continued professional development for all Staff.
 The SENCO’S job is to support the class teacher in planning for children with SEND.
 SENCOs undertake specific training for the post, she also attends termly network meetings.
 The information is then shared with all staff at regular staff meetings.

 The school has a training plan for all staff to improve the teaching and learning of children including those with SEND.

 All staff have received phonics, dyslexia and autism training recently.

 Staff also access training courses run by outside agencies which are relevant to the needs of the children in their class, these can be face to face and online.

 We have also received training in the delivery of different interventions which are used successfully throughout school.

 High quality teaching for learning within class is the most important factor in helping children with SEND to make good progress alongside their peers.
 Our SENCo will work closely with all our staff to ensure that provision is relevant and appropriate.
 Where it is felt that more support is required, we use a variety of approaches.
 These include: